DataBiosphere/cgp-deployment/README.md

-# cgp-deployment (Commons Edition)
+# cgp-deployment (Commons/STAGE Edition)

 ## About

-This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](http://ucsc-cgl.org)
+This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](https://commons.ucsc-cgp.org/)
-Computational Genomics Platform for AWS.
+Computational Genomics Platform for AWS and GCP.
 It uses, supports, and drives development of several key GA4GH APIs and open source projects.
 In many ways it is the generalization of the [PCAWG](https://dcc.icgc.org/pcawg) cloud infrastructure developed for that project and a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.
+It is currently being used in the NIH Data Commons Pilot and NHLBI Data STAGE programs.

 ## Components